roeegh/Mise/README.md

 ## Prerequisites

+1. Install Filza or Santander
+2. Install Cowabunga or FileSwitcherPro
-1. Create a folder named `roeegh` in the `/var/mobile/Documents/` directory
+3. Create a folder named `roeegh` in the `/var/mobile/Documents/` directory

 ## How to use